Skip to Content

 Homemade Vegan Baked Beans

 These savory Vegan Baked Beans are the perfect blend of sweet and smoky flavors.
-They make the perfect side dish and are great for taking to barbecues.
+They make for a delicious side dish and are great for taking to outdoor barbecues.

-If you need something to take to a cookout, these homemade baked beans are sure to be a hit.
+If you need something to take to a cookout or family gathering, these homemade baked beans are sure to be a hit.
 Only 1 gram of fat and a whopping 22 grams of protein per serving!

 We love these vegan baked beans because they’re…